-Surbiton-Cope Days
+Surbiton-Cope

-To support the School Charter for Wellbeing and embed the PSHE/RSE curriculum further, we have an initiative called 'SCOPE' (Surbiton-Cope).
-This involves two structured mornings, where pupils have the opportunity to focus on developing positive emotions and positive habits to build better coping strategies and become more resilient.
-The pupils will participate in bespoke activities, visiting speakers and workshops.
-The aim of this programme is to engage the pupils in realising their strengths and allowing them to flourish in all that they do.
+To support the School Charter for Wellbeing and embed the PSHE and RSE curriculum further, we have an initiative called 'SCOPE' (Surbiton-Cope).
+The aim of this programme is to engage pupils in realising their strengths and develop strategies for improving their wellbeing to allow them to flourish in all that they do.
+In the SCOPE sessions, pupils will take part in a range bespoke activities which will provide them with a toolkit to develop positive emotions and habits so that they can build better coping strategies and become more resilient.